Photographer: Stephen Goodenough

-Because of perceived potential flooding from the hills and sea level rise, the council required that the floor level of the house be 1300mm above the ground.
-The architects complied with this, but disputed the extent of the flooding potential and won a MBIE Determination against the council’s requirement to place a hazard notice on the Title.
+Because of perceived potential flooding from the hills and sea-level rise, the council required that the floor level of the house be 1300mm above the ground.
+The architects complied with this, but disputed the extent of the flooding potential and won an MBIE Determination against the council’s requirement to place a hazard notice on the Title.

 The angled walls (in plan) throughout the house are inspired by the different boundary angles, and these change as the house progresses and opens up through the site to the water.